nicholasconnors/erebus/CONTRIBUTING.md

 Erebus is made with Python 3.12.
 To develop, create a fresh conda environment in this version and then install the dependencies in requirements.txt.

 I am not currently seeking contritions but have written this for posterity and the sake of internal documentation.
+However, please report any bugs encounted via the issues tab on the GitHub repository, and feel free to suggest features which could be used to improve the user experience.

 ### Writing new documentation